WebSDK Usage

 }

-if no uid2 id is found the promise returned by the Web SDK call will resolve to null.
+If no uid2 id is found, the promise returned by the Web SDK call will resolve to null.

 Code Example: